Provisional tradesperson's licence

 Who needs a provisional tradesperson’s licence

-A person undertaking plumbing work must hold a licence or permit.
-The provisional tradesperson’s licence enables a plumber from a country other than Australia or New Zealand to complete localisation training and undertake plumbing work for up to a year.
-It is expected that the holder of a provisional tradesperson’s licence will complete a Certificate III in Plumbing (Migrant Gap Training) to become eligible for a tradesperson’s licence.
+The provisional tradesperson’s licence enables a plumber from a country other than Australia or New Zealand to undertake plumbing work in Western Australia for up to a year while completing Australian context gap training.
+It is expected that the holder of a provisional tradesperson’s licence will complete a Certificate III in Plumbing or a Certificate in Migrant Plumbing to become eligible for a full tradesperson’s licence.

 A person with a provisional tradesperson’s licence is authorised to carry out plumbing work under the supervision of a licensed plumbing contractor or the holder of a tradesperson’s licence